mzattera/predictive-powers/README.md

 ### OpenAiClient (Direct OpenAi API Calls)

-You can access OpeanAi API by instantiating an `OpenAiClient`.
+Similarly to [OpenAI-Java](https://github.com/TheoKanning/openai-java), you can access OpeanAi API by instantiating an `OpenAiClient`.
 Class constructors allow you to pass your OpenAi API key, which will be used in all subsequent calls.
 If the API key is `null`, the code will try to read the key from `OPENAI_API_KEY` system environment variable.

 After that, you can call OpenAi API directly; this part of code is not heavily documented but matches 1:1 the [OpenAi API definition](https://platform.openai.com/docs/api-reference/introduction).